EU set to simplify clinical trial rules

 “It’s a delicate balance, but we think we have a responsibility there for the poor people that risk their life in India, but also for the patient in Europe that might not be treated in the optimal way when the data are not generated under reliable conditions,” Liese said.

-Liese also wants different rules for non-commercial trials carried out by academics, charities or patient organisations, allowing them to start faster and operate with less regulation.
+Liese also wants different rules for non-commercial trials carried out by academics, charities or patient organizations, allowing them to start faster and operate with less regulation.
 Such trials are considered less risky than commercial trials because they experiment with drugs already on the market.

-(Additional reporting by Ben Hirschler in London; Editing by Charlie Dunmore and David Holmes)
+Additional reporting by Ben Hirschler in London; Editing by Charlie Dunmore and David Holmes